apnadkarni/blt/man/table.rst

     of the *tableName* window.
 If *boolean* is false, *tableName* will not be resized.  *TableName* will be its requested size.
 The default is "1".

+  **-reqheight** *height*
+    Specifies the limits of the requested height for *tableName*.  *Height* is a list of bounding values.
+See the `SPECIFYING SIZES`_ section for a description of this list.
+By default, the height of *tableName* is its the computed size based on the rows in the table with its internal padding (see the **-ipady** option).
+The bounds specified by *height* either override the height completely, or bound the height between two sizes.
+The default is """".

+  **-reqwidth** *width*
+    Specifies the limits of the requested width for *tableName*.  *Width* is a list of bounding values.
+See the `SPECIFYING SIZES`_ section for a description of this list.
+By default, the width of *tableName* is the computed size based on the columns in the table with its internal padding (set the **-ipadx** option).
+The bounds specified by *width* either override the width completely, or bound the height between two sizes.
+The default is "".

 **blt::table configure** *tableName* *item* ?\ *option* *value* ... ?
   Queries or modifies the configuration options for *tableName*.